inaz2/SimpleHTTPProxy/README.md

 SSLStripProxy inherits SimpleHTTPProxy and implements [sslstrip](http://www.thoughtcrime.org/software/sslstrip/)-like feature.

+- work as HTTP proxy (not HTTPS)
 - replace https urls to http ones in the responses and remember them
 - forward client's HTTP requests to upstream servers as HTTPS requests

 Also an example is included:

 - OffmousedownGoogleProxy: disable onmousedown URL rewriting in Google's Result Pages (HTTPS)
+- SSLSniffPasswordProxy: output POST parameters for login pages to stdout (also works via HTTP)

+"HTTP Strict Transport Security" policies [RFC 6797] make the browsers always use HTTPS for its domain, so this proxy doesn't work for such cases.